tippfehlr/activity-roles/README.md

 ---

-If you add an activity role with `/addactivityrole`, the bot will start looking for activities with the specified name.
-If a user starts an activity with that name, the bot will add the role to the user.

-If `exact_activity_name` is set to false, the activity name `Chrome` would also trigger for `Google Chrome`. \
-If it is true, the activity must match exactly and case-sensitively.

-If you set `live` to true, the bot will remove the role from users who got the role from the bot and don't have the activity anymore. \
+## Configuration

 **The bot will not remove any roles that were added manually.**

-Further help is available via the `/help` command and in the support server.
+To list all roles, use `/listroles`.

+### Activity Roles

+Add an activity role with `/addactivityrole`.
+By default, the bot will be removed when the user stops the activity. \
+If you set `permanent` to true, the bot will not remove the role.

+`exact_activity_name` can be set to true if you get false-positives.

+### Status Roles

+Set a status role with `/setstatusrole`.

 ## Privacy

-User IDs are only stored as a sha256 hash to allow users to disable the bot for them. \
+User IDs are stored as sha256 hash. \
 No activity data is stored.

 ## Contribution
 Contribution is highly appreciated.
-Feel free to join the support/suggestions server and open an issue or pull request.
+Feel free to join the support guild or open an issue or pull request.

 ### Translation